 - Notarized proof of relation

-- If your name is included in the obituary, that’s sufficient”
+- If your name is included in the obituary, that’s sufficient.”

 Plan Ahead

-In conclusion, I know there is a lot to do after a loved one dies without having to deal with their social media profiles.
+In conclusion, I know there is a lot to do after a loved one or colleague dies without having to deal with their social media profiles.
 This isn’t something that needs to be done right away, but please take the time to close their digital accounts.
 And here’s how you can prepare if anything happens to you.

-- Keep a printed list of all your account usernames and links/URLs/addresses and keep it with your important papers.
+- Keep a printed list of all your account usernames and links/URLs/addresses, and keep it with your important papers.
 Moreover, make sure it’s accessible to your survivors or lawyer.
 You can also keep a spreadsheet or text file with all your usernames and passwords.

 - Leave any special instructions as well.